 Contact our team to have your restaurant website up by this weekend.

-With mobile-friendliness becoming so important, Google itself has provided a tool to test any website for mobile friendliness.
+With mobile-friendliness becoming so important, Google itself has provided a tool to test any website for mobile-friendliness.

 Simple input your restaurant website address in this site and let it analyze it for you.
-It then provides a score and recommendations how to make the site friendly on mobile devices.
+It then provides a score and recommendations on how to make the site friendly on mobile devices.

-Below is an example of restaurant website, that did not pass the mobile-friendly test because the text on the restaurant website is too small to read and links too close together making it difficult for the mobile visitor to navigate the website and find the information.
+Below is an example of a restaurant website, that did not pass the mobile-friendly test because the text on the restaurant website is too small to read and links too close together making it difficult for the mobile visitor to navigate the website and find the information.